Substance dependence: Legislation

 Depending on the jurisdiction, addictive drugs may be legal, legal only as part of a government sponsored study, illegal to use for any purpose, illegal to sell, or even illegal to merely possess.

 Most countries have legislation which brings various drugs and drug-like substances under the control of licensing systems.
 Typically this legislation covers any or all of the opiates, amphetamines, cannabinoids, cocaine, barbiturates, benzodiazepines, anesthetics, hallucinogenics, derivatives and a variety of more modern synthetic drugs.
 Unlicensed production, supply or possession is a criminal offence.

-Usually, however, drug classification under such legislation is not related simply to addictiveness.
-The substances covered often have very different addictive properties.
-Some are highly prone to cause physical dependency, while others rarely cause any form of compulsive need whatsoever.
-Also, under legislation specifically about drugs, alcohol and nicotine are not usually included.

 Although the legislation may be justifiable on moral or public health grounds, it can make addiction or dependency a much more serious issue for the individual: reliable supplies of a drug become difficult to secure, and the individual becomes vulnerable to both criminal abuse and legal punishment.

 It is unclear whether laws against illegal drug use do anything to stem usage and dependency.
 In jurisdictions where addictive drugs are illegal, they are generally supplied by drug dealers, who are often involved with organized crime.
 Even though the cost of producing most illegal addictive substances is very low, their illegality combined with the addict's need permits the seller to command a premium price, often hundreds of times the production cost.
 As a result, addicts sometimes turn to crime to support their habit.